Goals and Objectives

 - Demonstrate intellectual curiosity through identifying gaps in knowledge and skills and addressing these through independent information gathering and dissemination. (i.e. reading and discussing new information).

-- Demonstrate the ability to identify and reflect on an issue related to systems based care that impacted the quality of patient care.
+- Identify and reflect on a systems-based practice issue that impacted the quality of patient care.

 - List the differential diagnosis of acute chest pain and narrow the differential based on specific physical exam findings.